mcmah309/view-types/README.md

     // A view is a projection/subset of fields
     #[derive(Debug, Clone)]
     pub view KeywordSearch {
-        // Expanding a fragment to include all fields ..all,
+        // Expanding a fragment to include all fields in this view ..all,
         ..keyword,
     }